snbafana/GasAI/README.md

 # Welcome to Graph Async Swarm AI (GAS AI)

-See the project demo here: https://youtu.be/VyzOhJB5668?si=iLsuFQalabbmkA8O
+See the project demo here: https://youtu.be/VyzOhJB5668?si=iLsuFQalabbmkA8O and for more information, please refer to the GAS AI pdf file in this repo.

 Currently, I have not setup the system as a python package.
 To play with the tools, git clone this repo and install the `requirements.txt` file into an environment of your choosing (`Conda`, `VirtualEnv`).
 Here is a conda example.
 Or, use the Test Colab provided.